Leicestershire & Rutland Swift Partnership

 If you see any Swifts this summer please record your sightings on NatureSpot.
 If you see/hear a party of Swifts 'screaming' then note this in the comments box.
 If a fledging is witnessed that would also be of interest.

-Swifts are of particular interest because their numbers have fallen by about half in only 20 years and they are Amber listed as of conservation concern as a consequence.
+Swifts are of particular interest because their numbers have fallen by about half in just 20 years and they are Amber listed as being of conservation concern as a consequence.
 It has been estimated that we need to create 20,000 new Swift nest sites every year just to stabilise the population.
 Swifts are a quintessential part of our summers with their 'screaming' calls and dashing flight.
 They are with us for 12 weeks of the year spending our winters south of the equator.
 Swifts took to nesting in our houses in Roman times and are now dependent on our buildings which are increasingly becoming difficult for them as buildings are becoming better insulated.

 The Swift Project Partnership* would be very grateful for any breeding records from Leicestershire & Rutland this summer.